How to Improve On-the-Job Training With an LMS

 An LMS allows you to work with and deliver training in a variety of formats.
 This includes documents (such as SOPs, Excel spreadsheets, PowerPoints, photos, and even recorded videos) saved on your network or in SharePoint.
 It could also comprise of computer-based training (CBTs) with multimedia.
 Your LMS also gives you the capability to generate quizzes on the spot.
 It lets you plan and allot instructor-led training in a classroom situation and gives you the tools you need for assessing a worker’s performance of particular tasks.

-Giving your employees due recognition for completing their assigned training fosters an environment of engaged and efficient learning.
+Giving your employees due to recognition for completing their assigned training fosters an environment of engaged and efficient learning.
 Ideally, the recognition is awarded with ease, without the need to manually fill a variety of forms and certificates that need to be awarded in person and saved in multiple databases.

 How an LMS Can Help:

 If manual certificate awarding is vital in your training process, an LMS can assist in simplifying the process.
 That is usually not the case, however.
-Giving recognition to your trainees for training tasks like completing modules, passing quizzes, reading documents and any other activities that deserve praise can be time consuming.
+Giving recognition to your trainees for training tasks like completing modules, passing quizzes, reading documents and any other activities that deserve praise can be time-consuming.
 An LMS will automate this process and will give your trainees the recognition they deserve based on their performance.

-If it’s not already, an on-the-job training program should be a must have in your organizational learning and development.
+If it’s not already, an on-the-job training program should be a must-have in your organizational learning and development.
 It will create knowledgeable and engaged employees equipped to produce superior results with ease.
 And an LMS will make the process exponentially easier.

 SkyPrep Inc. provides integrated corporate e-learning solutions to help top companies facilitate online training and knowledge sharing in their organizations.